calvenwilliams1-pixel/Myah-Travels/MASTER-PROMPT.md

 - Files combined where possible
 - Submit code for AI review BEFORE creating on GitHub
 - When chat corrupts code, work directly in Codespaces
+- Only edit on GitHub, not Codespaces (sync with git pull)

 ## Progress Tracker